poissonconsulting/checkr/README.md

 #### Range

-To check the range pass two non-missing values (as well as the missing value if required).
+To check the range of a vector pass two non-missing values (as well as the missing value if required).

 ``` r
 check_vector(y, c(0, 2, NA))